 \subsection{Pre-processing}

-A pre-processed skeleton sequence can be represented as $s \in \mathbb{R}^{C \times T \times V}$ from the original input $I \in \mathbb{R}^{C \times T \times V \times M}$. $T$ is the frame number and $V$ is the joint number. $C$ denotes the channel number. $M$ represents the person number.
+A pre-processed skeleton sequence can be represented as $s \in \mathbb{R}^{C \times T \times V}$ from the original input $I \in \mathbb{R}^{C \times T \times V \times M}$. $T$ is the frame number and $V$ is the joint number. $C$ denotes the channel number, representing the 3D position. $M$ represents the person number.
 The preprocessing is similar to that of CrosSCLR~\cite{li20213d}.
-Skeleton coordinates are relative coordinates, relative to the center joint of the skeleton.
-Additionally, we need to compute the missing joint boolean matrix ($\mathbf{B} \in \mathbb{B}^{N \times V}$) of the $V$ joints for each sample to better mask the joints that are more occluded in the Adaptive Spatial Masking (ASM).
-The coordinates of all missing joints will be represented as ``$nan$'', which facilitates the subsequent calculation of Euclidean distances with missing values during imputation.
+Skeleton coordinates are relative coordinates, relative to the center joint ($21$-th) of the skeleton.
+We find through experiments that relative coordinates are more robust to the training of occluded skeleton sequences because the invariance of relative coordinate representation makes it not affected by absolute position.
+Additionally, we need to compute the distribution of missing joints, represents a boolean matrix ($\mathbf{B} \in \mathbb{B}^{N \times V}$) of the $V$ joints for each sample to better mask the joints that are more occluded in the Adaptive Spatial Masking (ASM).